kubernetes/enhancements/keps/sig-architecture/5241-beta-featuregate-promotion-requirements/README.md

 To balance these concerns, we are changing how we evaluate Beta and GA stability criteria.
 The only valid GA criteria are “all issues and gaps identified as feedback during beta are resolved”.
 Promotion from Beta to GA must be zero-diff for the release.
-This means that Beta criteria must include all functional, security, and testing requirements along with resolving all issues and gaps identified prior to beta.
+This means that Beta criteria must include all functional, security, monitoring, and testing requirements along with resolving all issues and gaps identified prior to beta.

 Phasing in larger features over time can be done by bringing separate feature gates through alpha, beta, and GA.
-Each feature gate needs to meet the beta and GA criteria for completeness, functional, security, and testing.
+Each feature gate needs to meet the beta and GA criteria for completeness, functional, security, monitoring, and testing.
-After meeting hte criteria for enabled by default, and at the sig's discretion, the new feature gate could be set to enabled by default in the release it is introduced.
+After meeting the criteria for enabled by default, and at the SIG's discretion, the new feature gate could be set to enabled by default in the release it is introduced.
 Importantly, the features need to behave in a way that allows old and new clients to interoperate and new additions to larger features able to be independently disablable with their own path for GA.